nicc777/home-tunnel-via-csp/DEV_NOTES.md

     Type: aws
     Profile: default    # Assuming all cloud provider will had some concept of a profile and region
     Region: eu-central-1
-    # Below must be included on the system used to provision the initial infrastructure
     TargetApiConfiguration: # For API config distribution.
 Systems not on the network or not reachable at the provisioning time will be skipped
       LocalPath: /tmp/.cumulus_tunnel_api.json
       Distribution: